NexPlayer/iOS-SDK/advanced.md

 #### unsigned char NXPicTiming_ClockTSInfo::full_timestamp_flag

-This is thefull_timestamp_flagvalue in SEI picture timing information in H.264 content.
+This is the full_timestamp_flag value in SEI picture timing information in H.264 content.

 **Values:**

-- 0 : Indicates that then_frameselement is followed only by theseconds_flag
+- 0 : Indicates that then_frames element is followed only by the seconds_flag
-- 1 : Indicates that a full timestamp is included and that then_frameselement is followed byseconds_value, minutes_value, and hours_value.
+- 1 : Indicates that a full timestamp is included and that then_frames element is followed by seconds_value, minutes_value, and hours_value.

 #### unsigned int NXPicTiming_ClockTSInfo::hours_value

-This is thehours_valuein SEI picture timing information in H.264 content.
+This is the hours_value in SEI picture timing information in H.264 content.

 **Values:**